-Zortrax put their best efforts into delivering reliable and user-friendly tools so that a user could focus solely on a project without wasting precious time and energy on making adjustments.
-This human skull model is the first step into proving the potential of applying 3D printing technology to medicine
+Zortrax focused their efforts into delivering reliable and user-friendly 3D Printing tools, so that users can focus on projects without wasting precious time and energy on making endless tweaks and adjustments.
+This human skull model demonstrates the potential of applying 3D printing technology to medicine.

 Professor Jennifer Lewis and her group in the School of Engineering and Applied Sciences at Harvard University, are behind some of the biggest stories in the 3D printing industry.
 In 2016 alone Lewis et al., in collaboration with Wyss Institute for Biologically Inspired Engineering, released papers demonstrating breakthrough developments in 3D printing living kidney and heart cells with bio plotter.
 Additionally, the